-Welcome to the start of a new term and year at Southfields!
-We hope you all had a lovely Summer.
-It is going to be a very different term, adapting to our new normal and I know the whole team are looking forward to teaching as well as caring for your children.
-We have a fabulous team in Year 4 and will all continue working hard to ensure your children have a positive, engaging and safe learning environment.
-Please take your time to read through this letter to discover more about the year 4 curriculum and further important information about the new changes in the rules and routines in school.
+Welcome to the start of a new term at Southfields!
+We hope you all had a lovely break.
+We have a fabulous team in Year 4 with some new members and will all continue working hard to ensure your children have a positive, engaging and safe learning environment.
+Please take your time to read through the information below to discover more about the Year 4 curriculum and further important information about the current rules and routines in school.

-In year 4, we believe that our children should not only reach their best academically, but also develop a thirst for knowledge, independent learning skills, foster a love of learning and leave year 4 with lifelong learning skills for the ever changing world around us.
+In Year 4, we believe that our children should not only achieve their best academically but also develop a thirst for knowledge, and independent learning skills, foster a love of learning, and leave Year 4 with lifelong learning skills for the ever-changing world around us.

 Our curriculum enables children to develop their communication skills as per the school’s belief that Communication is Key.
-This is achieved through books, reading, speaking and listening, debates and expressive arts; after all, reading is a passport to countless adventures.
-The curriculum provides children with creative and memorable experiences which build children’s aspirations demonstrating possibilities for their future lives.
-All of which is underpinned by our key beliefs – believe in yourself, value others, smiling, shining and being happy.
+This is achieved through books, reading, speaking and listening, debates, and expressive arts; after all, reading is a passport to countless adventures.
+The curriculum provides children with creative and memorable experiences that build children’s aspirations demonstrating possibilities for their future lives.
+All of this is underpinned by our key beliefs – believe in yourself, value others, smile, shine, be happy.

-Year 4 pupils will be picked up at 3.15pm.
-You will need to please pick your child up by walking round the school to the middle school playground, please follow the path until you pass the Year 4 classrooms and wait for your children on the playground wearing your face covering at all times.
-We ask that you please arrive at the pick-up time promptly and please do not touch any equipment.
-The outside play equipment and seating areas are currently out of use, therefore we ask that you do not touch or sit on any of these.
-These are not to be used by the children either.
+Year 4 pupils will be picked up at 3.15 p.m.
+You will need to pick your child up by walking around the school to the back of the Year 4 classrooms.
+We ask that you arrive at the pick-up time promptly and remind you that the trim trail and play equipment are not to be used during pick-up times.

-Children should wear their school uniform for three days a week, outdoor PE kit for one day (Tuesday) and they can wear their own clothes on a Friday.
+Children should wear their school uniform for four days a week and outdoor PE kit for one day (Monday or Friday).
 Please see this outlined daily below.

 - Tuesday - School Uniform